 Institutionally, my current research is jointly supervised at the Bielefeld Graduate School in History and Sociology (Prof. Pfaff-Czarnecka) and at the Department of Anthropology, University College London (Dr. Michelutti); for field research, I was affiliated with the Center for the Study of Social Systems, Jawaharlal Nehru University, New Delhi.
 Throughout summer 2013, I worked and wrote at the School of Interdisciplinary Area Studies at the University of Oxford.
 Earlier, I read political science, sociology and peace and conflict studies (Dipl.-Pol.) at the Universität Marburg from 2004 to 2009, development studies and cultural anthropology at the School for International Training, Jaipur, in 2008 and area studies of contemporary India (M.Sc.) at the University of Oxford from 2009 to 2010.
 From 2010 to 2011, I worked as part- and later full-time research fellow in comparative politics and international development studies at the Universität Marburg, and in 2012 as visiting faculty for research methods at SIT Study Abroad in New Delhi.

-In Marbug and New Delhi, I taught roughly 230 contact hours since 2007, in eight undergraduate classes in comparative politics (on democracy in South Asia) and research methods (on academic skills, fieldwork, and independent study projects) as well as one graduate class in comparative politics (on religion and politics), both German and English medium; all classes have been evaluated as good or very good.
+In Marbug and New Delhi, I taught roughly 230 contact hours since 2007, in eight undergraduate classes in comparative politics (on democracy in South Asia) and research methods (on academic skills, fieldwork, and independent study projects) as well as one graduate class in comparative politics (on religion and politics), both German and English medium.
 In my teaching, I strive to encourage regular academic writing in peer groups to strengthen students' analytical skills (for more detail, see teaching portfolio).

 I am currently a member of the German Research Network Religion and Conflict at FEST, the German Association for Asian studies (DGA, since 2013 Spokesperson, Early Career Network, and visiting board member), the British Association for South Asian Studies (BASAS) and the European Association for South Asian Studies (EASAS).